Efavirenz Dosage

 General:

--This drug should always be used in combination with other antiretroviral agents; it should not be used as a single agent to treat HIV-1.
+- This drug should always be used in combination with other antiretroviral agents; it should not be used as a single agent to treat HIV-1.

--This drug should not be added on as a sole agent to a failing regimen.
+- This drug should not be added on as a sole agent to a failing regimen.

 Monitoring:

--General: Pregnancy testing (before starting this drug)
+- General: Pregnancy testing (before starting this drug)

--Hepatic: Liver enzymes (before and during therapy)
+- Hepatic: Liver enzymes (before and during therapy); hepatic function (before and during therapy)

--Metabolic: Triglycerides and cholesterol (before and periodically during therapy)
+- Metabolic: Triglycerides and cholesterol (before and periodically during therapy)

 Patient advice:

--This drug may impair mental abilities needed to perform potentially hazardous tasks (e.g., driving, operating machinery); CNS effects may be additive if used with alcohol or psychoactive drugs.
+- This drug may impair mental abilities needed to perform potentially hazardous tasks (e.g., driving, operating machinery); CNS effects may be additive if used with alcohol or psychoactive drugs.
 Avoid hazardous tasks if CNS symptoms (e.g., dizziness, impaired concentration, drowsiness) occur.

 Frequently asked questions